Piano Tuning Educational Links

 Piano Technicians Guild

 Hi, I am Walter Bagnall RPT, located in Southern Ohio.
 I support the Piano Technicians Guild (PTG), the non-profit organization that administers Piano Tuning Certification exams.
 The PTG, formed in 1957, has the mission to encourage the highest possible standards of piano service by providing its members with opportunities for continuing development in skills and education.
 Members are guided by the PTG Code of Ethics.
-The PTG has fantastic educational seminars for continuing education at various times and places throughout the country.
+The PTG has fantastic educational resources and seminars for continuing education at various times and places throughout the country.

 Better Music Piano Tuning, LLC fully complies with all federal and state laws, including those for the collection of sales tax, registration with municipalities, and those which prohibit discrimination on the basis of race, color, religion, sex, gender identity or national origin.